The Perfect Pot of Pinto Beans

 First, dried beans need rehydration.
 There are several methods of soaking beans.
 I find the easiest method is to plan ahead and soak your beans overnight.

 Start by spreading your beans out in a large pot and sorting out any inedibles (yes, sometimes a few, ahem, rocks and such can make it into a bag of beans).
 Some people take out the "ugly" beans as well, but you can eat those, too.

-Next, decide how you would like to cook your beans.
-Certainly stove top boiling is fine, but I like the easiest, most carefree method - the crockpot.
-Throw your beans in a crockpot and you can forget them until mealtime.
+Decide how you would like to cook your beans.
+Certainly, stovetop boiling is fine, but I like the easiest, most carefree method—the crockpot.
+Throw your beans in a crockpot, and you can forget them until mealtime.
 If you cook them in a crockpot, it takes about 4 hours on high for them to become tender.

 When you have removed all of the yummies from your fry pan, pour the goodness into your crockpot.
 Add more liquid to bring the level up to about an inch above the beans.

 Turn the crockpot on high, cover, .and wait.
 Or not.
 Now is the time you can think about what additional seasoning you want in your beans.

 4. Choose Your Seasonings